crownstone/bluenet/docs/INSTALL.md

 To upload the application with the JLink you can use:

-    ./firmware.sh --command=upload --target=default
+    ./bluenet.sh -u -F

 To debug with `gdb` you can use:

-    ./firmware.sh --command=debug --target=default

-There is a shortcut to build and upload you can use:

-    ./firmware.sh --command=run --target=default

-And another shortcut to build, upload, and debug:

-    ./firmware.sh --command=all --target=default
+    ./bluenet.sh -d -F

-### Uploading combined files
+### Combinations

+You can use multiple commands in one go.
+For example, to erase the flash, build and upload the board version, firmware and softdevice, and lastly debug the firmware, you can use the following command:

+    ./bluenet.sh -bud -FSH

-You can also upload a binary that combines the application, the softdevice, and the bootloader.
-Let us explain these with short options (`-c` rather than `--command` for example).
-The following uploads the softdevice (`-s`), and the bootloader (`-b`) as well:
+You can also build and upload a binary that combines the application, the softdevice, the bootloader, and board version.

-    ./firmware.sh -c upload -t default -s -b

-This uploads all these binaries separately.
-It is also possible to combine everything into one binary (`-u`, or `--use_combined`):

-    ./firmware.sh -c upload -t default -u

-In the combined binary the hardware version is set as well in a `UICR` register.
-It also writes an app valid bit.
+    ./bluenet.sh -bu -FSBHC

 ### Advanced Usage